 Cannabis medicines may contain only delta-9-tetrahydrocannabinol (THC) or cannabidiol (CBD), or a combination of both THC and CBD in different ratios.
-For information about scheduling of cannabis and tetrahydrocannabinols in the Poisons Standard, refer to the Therapeutic Goods Administration (TGA) webpage.
+For information about scheduling of cannabis and tetrahydrocannabinols in the Poisons Standard, refer to the Therapeutic Goods Administration (TGA).

 There are a limited number of cannabis medicines that have been formally assessed for quality, safety and efficacy, either in Australia or by an overseas medicines regulator.

 Cannabis medicines registered in Australia

-Approval by the Australian Government’s TGA is not required to prescribe Sativex® (nabiximols), however a NSW Health notification is required for an authority to be issued to prescribe to certain patient groups.
+Although approval by the Australian Government’s TGA is not required to prescribe Sativex® (nabiximols) or Epidyolex®, a NSW Health authority must be obtained to prescribe Schedule 8 cannabis medicines to certain patient groups.
+Further details can be found on the Pharmaceutical Services website.

 Cannabis medicines registered overseas

-Marinol® (dronabinol) is registered in the US by the Food and Drug Administration (FDA) for the treatment of anorexia in patients with AIDS, and for the management of chemotherapy-induced nausea and vomiting where standard anti-nausea treatments have failed.
-It is synthetically manufactured and a THC only product.
+Marinol® and Syndros (dronabinol) is registered in the US by the Food and Drug Administration (FDA) for the treatment of anorexia in patients with AIDS and management of chemotherapy-induced nausea and vomiting where standard anti-nausea treatments have failed.
+It is a synthetically manufactured, THC only product.

 Cesamet® (nabilone) is registered in the US by the FDA for the management of chemotherapy-induced nausea and vomiting.
 It is synthetically manufactured and a THC only product.

 Prescribing and supplying a cannabis medicine

 The NSW Cannabis Medicines Advisory Service can provide NSW health professionals with free, evidence-based information about cannabis medicines including formulations, dosing, potential drug interactions and cost.

 The Australian Government’s Office of Drug Control (ODC) provides a list of Australian manufacturers and importers of unregistered cannabis medicines.
 Many cannabis medicines have already been imported to Australia and are dispatched from the importer to the pharmacist when a prescription is presented.

 Unapproved medicinal cannabis imported into and supplied/manufactured in Australia must conform to Therapeutic Goods Order No. 93 (Standard for Medicinal Cannabis) (TGO 93).
-TGO 93 is a standard that specifies minimum quality requirements for medicinal cannabis.
+TGO 93 is a standard that specifies minimum quality requirements for cannabis medicines.